otrv4/otrv4/otrv4.md

 2. Initializes the double ratchet:
    * Sets ratchet id `i` as 0.
    * Sets `j` as 0, `k` as 0 and `pn` as 0.
-   * Generates Bob ECDH and DH public keys:
+   * Generates Bob's ECDH and DH public keys:
       * Generates an ephemeral ECDH key pair, as defined in [Generating ECDH and DH keys](#generating-ecdh-and-dh-keys), but instead of using a random value `r`, it will use : `r = KDF(57, 0x01 || K)`.